 - the recommendation from Training Grant Holders alongside the full application submitted by students.
 Committee members with the relevant expertise will moderate between subject areas to ensure that recommendations have been made in a fair and consistent way across Training Grant Holders.

 - The Committee will make the final decision about how to award funding on a needs-priority basis (as per the UKRI guidance).
-These decisions will be communicated to students by email by the end of March 2021.
+These decisions will be communicated to students by email by the end of March 2021/August 2021.

 - The Committee Secretary will work with Training Grant Holders to ensure that students who have been awarded a funding extension by the Committee, receive additional stipend payment(s) at the appropriate time.

 Appeals may be made against the decision of the Committee within 14 days of the outcome letter solely on the grounds that the University’s published applications and allocations processes have not been followed as set out in the Governance Plan.
 Appeals will be considered by an independent adjudicator and the Committee will accept the decision of the adjudicator.